Computer Security Standard

 - Users will disable unneeded services, e.g. SMTP or FTP if enabled by default by the operating system.

 - Users will regularly check and install all critical and security patches for the operating system and applications as soon as possible, no later than within 30 days of their release.

 High Security Standard

-All computers procured through, operated or contracted by the University and connected to, or interacting with, a high security network zone, as defined in the ITS Network Firewall Policy, or store Loyola Protected Data, must adhere to the following rules in addition to the Baseline Standard:
+All computers procured through, operated or contracted by the University and connected to, or interacting with, a high security network zone, as defined in the ITS Network Firewall Standard, or store Loyola Protected Data, must adhere to the following rules in addition to the Baseline Standard:

 - The operating system will be configured in accordance with approved Information Security guidelines, as referenced in the Appendix.

 - Users will enable a password-protecting screen saver on their desktop that will lock their desktop after 15 minutes of inactivity.